 September 17, 1997

-While the parents of South Park head to New York to protest a TV channel over its most vulgar flagship show, Kenny gets explosive diarrhea and Stan tries to avoid his 102-year-old grandfather, who wants his grandson to assist him with suicide.
+While the parents of South Park head to New York to protest a TV channel over its most vulgar flagship show, Kenny gets explosive diarrhea and Stan ponders over the ethics of assisted suicide after his grandfather turns 102 and asks him to kill him.

 "Death" contains examples of